nushell/nushell.github.io/lang-guide/lang-guide.md

 # => 16.21
 ```

-Note that we can also represent cell paths with the leading '$.'.
-In the above
-example,  the cell path could have been written as '$data | get 3.temps.2' without the leading '$.'
-However, if assigning a cell path to a variable that begins with a numerical
-index, then you must use the leading '$.' syntax.
+Note that we can also represent cell paths with the leading `$.`.
+In the above example, the cell path could have been written as `$data | get 3.temps.2` without the leading `$.`.
+However, if assigning a cell path to a variable that begins with a numerical index, then you must use the leading `$.` syntax.

 ```nu
 # Correct